 Elements defining templates that require further input before the fragment can be embedded in a document instance must be flagged with a dsrl:request-content attribute whose value is true.
+Where entry of a field is optional the value assigned to thedsrl:request-content should be optional.
 Where attribute values need to be specified before the fragment is complete the dsrl:request-attributes attribute may be added.
 The value of this attribute is a set of nametokens identifying the qualified name of all attributes whose value needs to be captured.

-- NOTE 19: A document fragment template must be a well-formed XML document that can be included in an XML document once missing content and attribute values have been defined. - NOTE 20: This standard does not specify how attribute value and element content should be supplied to complete the elements and attributes identified as requiring completion before inclusion, only that they do require completion.
+- NOTE 18: A document fragment template must be a well-formed XML document that can be included in an XML document once missing content and attribute values have been defined. - NOTE 19: This standard does not specify how attribute value and element content should be supplied to complete the elements and attributes identified as requiring completion before inclusion, only that they do require completion.
 Missing values can be supplied by parameters passed to XSLT transformations, by use of XForms that request the relevant information, or any other mechanism deemed suitable by the application for capturing the required information.